localstack/docs/content/en/user-guide/aws/iam/index.md

 - **Edit User, Group, Role, and Policy Details**: Click on any listed resources to edit its details by clicking on the desired User, Group, Role, or Policy.
 - **Delete User, Group, Role, and Policy**: Select any listed resources to delete them by clicking the **Actions** button and selecting **Remove Selected**.

+## Special Tools

+LocalStack provides various tools to help you generate, test, and enforce IAM policies more efficiently.

+- **IAM Policy Stream**: IAM Policy Stream provides a real-time view of API calls and the corresponding IAM policies they generate, simplifying permission management and ensuring correct permissions are assigned.
+  Learn more in the [IAM Policy Stream documentation]({{< ref "iam-policy-stream" >}}).
+- **IAM Policy Enforcement**: This configuration enforces IAM policies when interacting with local cloud APIs, simulating a real AWS environment.
+  For additional information, refer to the [IAM Policy Enforcement documentation]({{< ref "iam-enforcement" >}}).
+- **Explainable IAM**: Explainable IAM logs outputs related to failed policy evaluations directly to LocalStack logs, aiding in the identification of necessary policies for successful requests.
+  More details are available in the [Explainable IAM documentation]({{< ref "iam-explain" >}}).

 ## Supported APIs

 IAM security enforcement is comprehensively available for all AWS APIs in LocalStack and has undergone thorough testing across multiple services.